IS IT BETTER TO TAKE CBD OIL BEFORE OR AFTER MEALS?

-Most labels state two options for taking CBD oil; oral and sublingual intake.
+Most labels state two options for taking CBD Oil Tincture; oral and sublingual intake.
 Oral intake means the oil glands in the stomach and its entirety and is taken to the liver for absorption, taking up to 30 minutes or less to express effects.
 Contrarily, taking CBD sublingually allows a good percentage of the oil to be absorbed through the capillaries in the mucoid membrane under the tongue.
 Only a small percentage goes to the stomach and is absorbed through the liver.
 Remember, the longer the oil travel, the more it loses potency, and it's no wonder that sublingual intake allows higher bioavailability since much of the oil is absorbed directly under the tongue.